Choose another writer in this calendar:

 Communist Party in the early years, were never realized.

-For further reading: Contesting Europe's Eastern Rim: Cultural Indentities in Public Discourse, ed. by Ljiljana Šarić et al. (2010); Socialist Cultures East and West: A Post-Cold War Reassessment, edited by Dubravka Juraga and M. Keith Booker (2002); Encyclopedia of World Literature in the 20th Century, vol. 2, ed. by Steven R. Serafin (1999); The Writer as Naysayer by Ralph Bogert (1991); Dramatica krleziana by Darko Gasparovic (1989); Krlezini evropski obzori by Viktor Zmegac (1986); Krleza by Enes Cengic (1982); U Krlezinom sazvjezdu by Vasilije Kalezic (1982); Columbia Dictionary of Modern European Literature, ed. by Jean-Albert Bédé and William B. Edgerton (1980); Thirty Years of Yugoslav Literature by T. Eekman (1978); Interpretacija Krlezina romana "Povratak Filipa Latinovicza" by Mladen Engelsfeld (1975); O pjesnickom teatru Miroslava Krleze by Branimir Donat (1970); Razgovori s Miroslavom Krlezom by Predrag Matvejevic (1969); Studien zur Romantechnik Miroslav Krlezas by S. Schneider (1969); Contemporary Croatian Literature by M. Vaupoptic (1966) - For further information: Vjetrovi nad provincijalnim gradom; Miroslav Krleza
+For further reading: Krleža, Bahtin i karneval: roman kao mikrokozmos raznolikosti by Ivana Rabadan-Zekić (2018); Contesting Europe's Eastern Rim: Cultural Indentities in Public Discourse, edited by Ljiljana Šarić et al. (2010); Socialist Cultures East and West: A Post-Cold War Reassessment, edited by Dubravka Juraga and M. Keith Booker (2002); ' Introduction' by Stuart Morgan, in The Return of Philip Latinowicz by Miroslav Krleža, translated from the Croatian by Zora Depolo (1995); 'Introduction' by Jeremy Catto, in On the Edge of Reason by Miroslav Krleža, translated from the Croatian by Zora Depolo (1995); The Writer as Naysayer by Ralph Bogert (1991); Dramatica krleziana by Darko Gasparovic (1989); Krlezini evropski obzori by Viktor Zmegac (1986); Krleza by Enes Cengic (1982); U Krlezinom sazvjezdu by Vasilije Kalezic (1982); 'Krleža, Miroslav' by A.K.
+[Ante Kadić], in Columbia Dictionary of Modern European Literature, edited by Jean-Albert Bédé and William B. Edgerton (1980); Thirty Years of Yugoslav Literature by T. Eekman (1978); Miroslav Krleža 1973, edited by Ivan Krolo and Marijan Matkovic (1975); 'Krleža, Miroslav,' in World Authors 1950-1970, edited by John Wakeman (1975); Interpretacija Krlezina romana "Povratak Filipa Latinovicza" by Mladen Engelsfeld (1975); O pjesnickom teatru Miroslava Krleze by Branimir Donat (1970); Razgovori s Miroslavom Krlezom by Predrag Matvejevic (1969); Studien zur Romantechnik Miroslav Krlezas by S. Schneider (1969); Contemporary Croatian Literature by M. Vaupoptic (1966)